digitalsadhu/admittance/README.md

 <a name="writing-permissions"></a>
 ## Writing permissions

-Admittance expects a simple map from userids to permissions.
-Permissions are strings or array of strings.
+Permissions are strings or an array of strings.
 The strings are simply permission names that make sense for your application context.
+Permissions can be parents for other permissions and they in turn can be parents to further permissions etc. Define these hierarchies however you see fit.
+When it comes time to check, admittance with traverse your permission hierarchy to determine if a given user has a given permission.

 example: